-A liability is a financial obligation of a company that results in the company’s future sacrifices of the economic benefits to other entities or businesses.
-A liability can be an alternative to equity as a source of a company’s financing.
-Moreover, some liabilities such as accounts payable or income taxes payable are essential parts of day-to-day business operations.
+A liability is an obligation of a company that results in the company’s future sacrifices of economic benefits to other entities or businesses.
+A liability, like debt, can be an alternative to equity as a source of a company’s financing.
+Moreover, some liabilities, such as accounts payable or income taxes payable, are essential parts of day-to-day business operations.

-Liabilities can help the companies organize successful business operations and accelerate value creation.
-However, poor management of the liabilities may result in significant negative consequences such as a decline in financial performance or worse, bankruptcy.
+Liabilities can help companies organize successful business operations and accelerate value creation.
+However, poor management of liabilities may result in significant negative consequences, such as a decline in financial performance or, in a worst-case scenario, bankruptcy.